Sisters Academy of New Jersey is an independent girls’ middle school, for grades 5-8.

 Ms. Elena Malinconico is the Principal of the Academy.

-Nicole Berry; Ed Johnson; Richard Jursca; Lu-Ann Russell; James Cashman; John Child; Eugene Garb; Linda Leasor; Penny McDaniel; Mary Louise Miller, RSM; Gerald Radke; Mary Beth Radke; Thomas Villane
+Nicole Berry; Mary Catherine Cuff; Richard Jursca; Lu-Ann Russell; James Cashman; John Child; Eugene Garb; Linda Leasor; Penny McDaniel; Mary Louise Miller, RSM; Gerald Radke; Mary Beth Radke; Thomas Villane

 Community involvement is a major component in the education of a young woman at the academy.
 Students are provided opportunities for service through volunteer work at Mercy Center of New Jersey and in various organizations in the community.
 Additionally, students return to the Academy during their high school, and even college years, to provide volunteer services to their Alma Mater.